Federal Shutdown Information

 OGCA expects that agencies will only extend proposal deadlines if an agency chooses to shutdown its electronic proposal submission system during the funding shutdown.
 We are not aware of any proposal system shutdowns at this time.

-Existing projects - continue working normally unless you receive guidance from OGCA or your program officer/grants official to stop work.
+Continue working normally unless you receive guidance from OGCA or your program officer/grants official to stop work.
 If you receive a stop work order, immediately send that communication to OGCA.

-Technical Reporting - please continue to submit on time any award reports that become due (even if there is no one at the agency to read it).
+Please continue to submit on time any award reports that become due (even if there is no one at the agency to read it).
 If you are using an on-line agency reporting system to file your report and the system will not allow you to submit, please specifically note the date/time you attempted submission, and submit your report promptly after the funding hiatus is over.

-Agency prior approvals - you will likely not be able to obtain prior approvals from federal officials during the funding hiatus (including requests previously submitted and ones you need now to submit).
+You will likely not be able to obtain prior approvals from federal officials during the funding hiatus (including requests previously submitted and ones you need now to submit).
 The specific activities that are the subject of the prior approval should not be undertaken.
 Consult with OGCA if you have an emergency situation that requires action in this regard.

 Requests for Pre-Award Spending/Advance Approval (PASAA)